jimfinnis/jcf12/content/teaching/CS123/examples/refs2/index.md

 First, we don't need to show all the memory in a single column - we can split that column up into sections for the local variables and the two objects.
-We won't changed anything in the computer or in the program, we'll just move things around in the diagram:
+We won't change anything in the computer or in the program, we'll just move things around in the diagram:

 {{< svg src="diag2.svg" title="Memory diagram split into sections" >}}